These are the best places to hunt elk in North America.

 Big Sky Country is also home to some of the biggest bulls in North America.
 Look no further than Steve Felix's 430-inch bull from 2017 for the proof.
 This massive bull came from the southwest part of the state, in Powder River County.
 Not only is it one of the biggest bulls ever taken with archery gear, but it was shot on public land!

-If you want to hunt in Montana as a non-resident, it will cost you.
+If you want to take on Montana as a nonresident hunter, it will cost you.
 An elk combination license costs right around $900.
-To get entered in a drawing for an antlerless license, you're looking at an additional $275 if selected.
+To get entered in a drawing for an antlerless license, you're looking at an additional $275 if selected for a chance at a cow elk.
 It's not cheap to hunt in Montana, but there are plenty of public lands for you to try your luck on.
+This is not a dream big game hunting destination for nothing.

 7. Northeast Oregon